 DECLARATION OF AUTHENTICITY

-At least 60% of this PAT was done under the supervision of the Design teacher.
+This is to declare that at least 60% of this PAT was done under the supervision of the Design teacher.
 This declaration certifies that all work submitted is original and the work of the learner.

-Learner
+earner

-School
+School School

 District

-PAT 1/PAT 2/Trial Examinati on: (Choose and encircle only C NE.)
+PAT 1 / 2: (Select and encircle ONE only.)

-Signature Date
+SIGNATURE DATE

 Learner

 Teacher

 Principal

-School stamp